 Is rent-to-own the same as financing? #

-Rent-to-own agreements allow customers to rent an item with the option to obtain ownership over time.
+Rental-purchase agreements allow customers to rent an item with the option to obtain ownership over time.
 Financing involves a lender providing money to purchase a product, which the consumer must repay according to the loan terms.

-Do rent-to-own agreements involve interest? #
+Do rental-purchase agreements involve interest? #

 Is rent-to-own subject to an APR? #